 Chandigarh to Kasauli

-We started off from Chandigarh at around 4 pm, with same enthusiasm(well, almost!).
+We started off from Chandigarh at around 4 pm, with the same enthusiasm(well, almost!).
 Again some bad omen!
 We got stuck in a very bad traffic jam near the timber trail and again a decision needs to be taken, either to follow the path or come back and start tomorrow.
 We decided to go back but after reaching the Kalka road, Abhimanyu started lecturing “we are here to enjoy the journey not just the destination, let’s not take this jam thing seriously and keep going ahead”.

 A pause of 30 seconds!